clarissdev/data-visualization-project-2/proposal.md

 ## High-level Goal

-Our goal in this project is to develop an interactive application that visualizes machine learning algorithm, aiming to create intuitive representations to leverage the learning experience with machine learning.
+Our goal in this project is to make machine learning more inclusive, by developing a simple, automated and interative machine learning pipeline, from data preprocessing, feature engineering,... to model evaluation and development.
+We hope to be able to leverage the learning experience with machine learning by visualizing machine learning algorithm and creating intuitive understanding.

 ## Project Description